In the Scale of the Problem we saw the overall risk from branches and trees falling is so extremely low we need a microscope to see it.

 Exploring the low occupancy = acceptable risk statement further.

-As we don't know what a duty holder will think low occupancy means, and there's no guidance about what low occupancy means in the article.
-How do we know the risk is then low enough that it's acceptable no matter how high the likelihood of failure or how high the consequences?
+As we don't know what a Duty Holder will think Low Occupancy means.
+And there's no guidance about what Low Occupancy means in the article.
+How do we know the risk is then low enough that it's Acceptable?

-That low occupancy has no clear definition or meaning in Jeremy's Tree Risk Management Frameworks should be worrying for a duty holder.
+That Low Occupancy has no clear definition or meaning in Jeremy's Tree Risk Management Frameworks should be worrying for a Duty Holder.

-In VALID, low occupancy is clearly defined and there's no ambiguity.
-We don't burden the duty holder with trying to second guess what we mean by low occupancy.
+In VALID, Low Occupancy is clearly defined and there's no ambiguity.
+We don't burden the Duty Holder with trying to second guess what we mean by Low Occupancy.

-Infrequent or very low use is a higher level of occupancy than low
+Infrequent or very low use is a higher level of occupancy than low To make matters worse.

-In Jeremy Barrell's 1:10,000 Time Bomb article, he describes this footpath (below) has having infrequent or very low use.
 Jeremy says every year the path is walked by a person with a working knowledge of trees who gives them a quick visual check.
-Because these trees are being checked annually that means in Jeremy's tree risk management vocabulary, infrequent use or very low use is a HIGHER level of occupancy than low occupancy - remember, trees in low occupancy don't need checking at all.
+Because these trees are being checked annually that means in Jeremy's tree risk management vocabulary, infrequent use or very low use is a HIGHER level of occupancy than Low Occupancy - remember, trees in Low Occupancy don't need checking at all.

-Clearly, any duty holders following the guidance in Jeremy Barrell's Tree Risk Management Frameworks could quite reasonably classify the infrequent or very low use of this footpath as low occupancy and not check the trees.
+Clearly, any Duty Holders following the guidance in Jeremy Barrell's Tree Risk Management Frameworks could quite reasonably classify the infrequent or very low use of this footpath as Low Occupancy and not check the trees.

 These are just some of the more obvious concerns we have with Jeremy's take on tree risk management in his article.